The following provides answers to some of the most frequently asked questions about F-Factor .

 The F-Factor Crackers and the F-Factor Cereals mentioned in the Miracle Carb Diet book and older versions of The F-Factor Diet are no longer on the market.

 What crackers can I eat that are high in fiber?

-We recommend the GG Bran Crispbread (now available in four flavors).
-GG’s are all-natural, low-carb and the highest fiber cracker in the market.
+We recommend the GG Bran Crispbread.
+GGs are all-natural, low-carb and the highest fiber cracker in the market.
 GG crackers will keep you feeling full, allowing you to lose weight without hunger while receiving numerous health benefits.
 They are available for purchase from the company’s website, Amazon or at some retail locations including Whole Foods.
 For a list of countries outside the US where GGs are available, please contact Hain Celestial.